 Git bisecting shows the Rails 3.2 commit is at fault, so I'm not sure how Jenkins is passing tests at the moment.
 I can't track down what's causing it - the Suse Migration in the error is quite complex, so I assume it relied on something Rails 3.0 specific...

-#1 Updated by Ohad Levy about 6 years ago
+#1 Updated by Ohad Levy over 6 years ago

 I blame this line:

 Originally I had no idea why this change was required, but according to @Amos, this fixed another failure in pg.

 can you try reverting that and see if it solves the issue?

 #3 Updated by Dominic Cleal over 6 years ago